-Wholesale and retail trade; repair of motor vehicles and motorcycles sector leads in terms of number of establishments
+Wholesale and retail trade; repair of motor vehicles and motorcycles leads in terms of number of establishments

 Manufacturing reports the highest number of workers